 As the workload seems manageable, it may be acceptable to include the support of UL-MIMO in the scope.
 The WI scope was revised as follows with change marks:

-Specify the RF/RRM/Demod requirements for support of UL MIMO for UE with antenna array where dual-polarization antenna is used.
+Specify the RF/Demod requirements for support of UL MIMO with 2TX for single CC for UE with dual-polarization antenna.

+UE RF requirement

+BS demod requirement